Law Commission of India: Twenty-First Law Commission

 In 2015, the Law Ministry had forwarded a list of 48 former judges of high courts and Supreme Court to the Prime Minister's Office to select the next Law Commission chairperson.
 The term of the 20th Law Commission ended on 30 August last year and the Union Cabinet approved creation of the 21st Law Commission on 9 September.
 The Law Ministry brought out a notification to create the 21st law panel on 14 September last.

 One of the key issues pending before the law panel is a call on amending the Indian Penal Code amid allegations of abuse and arbitrary use of the law.
 The Law Ministry had urged the commission to study the usage of the provisions of Section 124A (Sedition) of the IPC.

 Former Supreme Court judge Balbir Singh Chauhan was appointed chairman of the 21st Law Commission.
 Justice Ravi R. Tripathi, retired judge of the Gujarat High Court was appointed as Full-time Member.

 On 10 June 2016, Satya Pal Jain, Additional Solicitor General of India, was appointed as part-time member of the commission.

+Twenty-Second Law Commission

+The Twenty-Second Law Commission was constituted for a period of three years on 21 February 2020 and its chairperson, Justice Rituraj Awasthi (retd), assumed office on 9 November 2022.

+The Commission’s three year term was to end on 20 February 2023, but the Union Cabinet extended its term up to 31 August 2024.

+Twenty- Third Law Commission

+The Twenty-Third Law Commission was constituted for a period of three years on 31 August 2024 up to 31 August 2027.
+Its chairman and members were published in the Gazette on 15 April 2025.
+Justice (Retd.)
+Dinesh Maheshwar was appointed as its full-time Chairperson.
+And Prof. D P Verm and Hitesh Jain as s full-time Members.